Staying safe at GOSH and outside the hospital

 1 Jun 2020, 9:58 a.m.

-But we know for some children and young people (and adults!), it can be tricky to remember all the important steps to follow.
-That’s why we, working with our infection control and play experts, GOSH parents Claire and Rob from Popla Media, and GOSH Charity, have created The Stay Safe Guide for Little Octopuses -- a fun and accessible video with four easy steps children and young people can follow to stay safe.
+We know that for some children and young people, (and adults!), it can be tricky to remember all the important steps to follow.
+That’s why we've created The Stay Safe Guide for Little Octopuses -- a fun and accessible video with four easy steps children and young people can follow to stay safe.

 Stay safe with Otto the octopus